cerb/cerb.github.io/cloud.md

 ## How many workers can I invite to a Cerb Cloud trial?

-All Cerb Cloud trials start in the _Pro_ tier.
-This provides unlimited worker accounts with __three__ seats.
+By default, your trial allows unlimited worker accounts with __3__ seats.
 [Contact us](/contact/) if you need to test with more seats and we can raise the limit.

 ## Do you require a credit card to start a free trial?